oracle/python-cx_Oracle/doc/src/module.rst

 values for the qos parameter of the :meth:`Connection.subscribe()` method.
 One or more of these values can be OR'ed together.

-.. data:: SUBSCR_CQ_QOS_BEST_EFFORT

-   This constant is used to specify that best effort filtering for query result set changes is acceptable.
-False positive notifications may be received.
-   This behaviour may be suitable for caching applications.

-   .. deprecated:: 5.3
-      Use :data:`~cx_Oracle.SUBSCR_QOS_BEST_EFFORT` instead.

-.. data:: SUBSCR_CQ_QOS_QUERY

-   This constant is used to specify that notifications should be sent if the result set of the registered query changes.
-By default no false positive notifications will be generated.

-   .. deprecated:: 5.3
-      Use :data:`~cx_Oracle.SUBSCR_QOS_QUERY` instead.

 .. data:: SUBSCR_QOS_BEST_EFFORT

    This constant is used to specify that best effort filtering for query result